madhumitamukherjee/Titanic-Project/Report.md

 ## Density plot of Age grouped by Sex

-We note that male and female has the same general shape of age distribution and the age distribution was bi-modal, with one mode around 25 years of age and a second smaller mode around 5 years of age.
+We note that male and female has the same general shape of age distribution.
+The age distribution was bi-modal, with one mode around 25 years of age and a second smaller mode around 5 years of age.

 ![](Report_files/figure-gfm/Density-plot-Age-grouped-sex-1.png)<!-- -->